What Google core updates are and how to recover after a drop

 Select the database

 Every day, or almost every day, Google publishes one or more changes with the aim of improving the quality of search results: most of these changes are not particularly visible to users, but serve precisely to incrementally improve the efficiency of the search engine.
-Just to rattle off some numbers, in 2021 there were 4336 launches, 11,553 experiments with real-time traffic, 757,583 search quality tests, and 72,367 side-by-side experiments, as explained in the guide to how Google Search works.
-And then there are them, Google’s dreaded broad core updates, significant and far-reaching changes that intervene on Google’s search algorithms and systems, released periodically throughout the year and usually announced officially so that site owners, content producers and SEOs have the right information to understand any changes that are noticed in terms of ranking and traffic.
+Just to rattle off a few numbers, in 2020 there were more than 4500 total search improvement changes.
+And then there are them, Google’s dreaded broad core updates, significant and far-reaching changes to Google’s search algorithms and systems, released periodically throughout the year and usually announced officially to allow site owners, content producers and SEOs to have the right information to understand any changes that are noticed in terms of ranking and traffic.

 What Google broad core updates are